React Native vs Ionic: Which Framework is best and Why?

 Time of development

-It took us almost one complete month to develop Expense Manager app in Ionic.
-On the other hand, developing React Native app took somewhere around 1.5 months for completion.
+It took us almost one complete month to develop the Expense Manager app in Ionic.
+On the other hand, developing the React Native app took somewhere around 1.5 months for completion.

 Securing Application Data

 Encryption in Ionic While working with iOS in Ionic, Developers can ensure encryption on their device with the help of secure storage cordova plugin.
 But on Android, having a swipe or screen lock set on the device is a major prerequisite to make this work.